Radio Check

 There are a few different methods of visual communication that can be used in Arma Reforger.

-• Point with your left index finger by pressing L CTRL + ~ (LB + Right on the D-Pad on Xbox).
+Point with your left index finger by pressing L CTRL + ~ (Unassigned on Xbox and PS5).
 Use this to indicate something in the distance or nearby to friendlies.

 How to Communicate Effectively